postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/requests.md

 <img alt="Invalid Characters" src="https://assets.postman.com/postman-docs/invalid-character-message.jpg" width="400px"/>

-If Postman is not able to send your request or does not receive a response, you will see error detail.
+If Postman is not able to send your request or does not receive a response, you will see details outlining the error.

 ![Could not send request](https://assets.postman.com/postman-docs/could-not-send-request.jpg)